A4BP/A4BP/XML-Parser.package/XMLCDataAttributeValidator.class/README.md

-This class validates CDATA attributes, which are not whitespace-normalized further.
+CDATA attribute values are left alone (whitespace is not normalized further).